IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 ## Troubleshooting
 ### Server error
 If the `bad status code 500 INTERNAL SERVER ERROR` error is displayed, check the `/var/log/sc/hsgsvr.log` log file on the SCBE node for explanation.

+### None managed storage side operations
+Don't change the volume directly on the storage system, use only docker volume for that. if by exidate u unmap volume directly from the storage, you to clean up the multipath device of this volume on the plugin node and then rescan the operating system.

+### Cannot attach volume if it already attached to different host
+A voluem can be used only from one node at a time.
+In order to use a volume from different node, you must stop the container that used this volume and then use the volume on different host.

+### Cannot delete volume that attach to host
+You cannot delete volume that is attached to a host `Volume [vol] already attached to [host]` If volume is not attached to any host but you still see this error, you need to run a new container using this volume, then stop the container and remove the volume.